-Día de los Muertos, or “Day of the Dead,” is a traditional Mexican holiday that is celebrated from October 31st to November 2nd.
+Día de los Muertos, or “Day of the Dead,” is a traditional Mexican holiday celebrated from October 31st to November 2nd.
 While people across Latin America and the Caribbean pay respects to their deceased loved ones in different ways during the first two days of November, Mexico is the birthplace of the traditions of Día de los Muertos.

-The day after Halloween is when most festivities of this traditional Mexican holiday begin and that’s typically when my own family celebrates this holiday, too.
+The day after Halloween is when most festivities of this traditional Mexican holiday begin, and that’s typically when my own family celebrates this holiday, too.

 I’ll be sharing images from previous Día de los Muertos celebrations and my own experiences throughout this post, along with a brief background on the holiday itself!